mappls-api/mappls-ios-sdk/docs/v1.0.0/MapplsAPIKit.md

 <br/>

+For more details visit our [api reference documentation](https://about.mappls.com/api/advanced-maps/doc/poi-along-the-route)

 ## [Nearby Reports API](#Nearby-Reports-API)

 Nearby Reports enables the user to get required reports related to traffic, safety, community issues etc on the basis of input bound.

 Class used to get list of Nearby Reports API is `MapplsNearbyReportManager`.
 Create an object of this class using Mappls's API Keys or alternatively use shared instance of `MapmyIndidiaNearbyReportManager` class.

 **Note:** To use shared SDK must be initilized by setting Mappls's API Acesss Keys using class `MapplsAccountManager` of framework `MaplsAPIKit`.
-For more information please see [here](https://github.com/mappls-api/mappls-ios-sdk/wiki#Setup-your-Project).
+For more information please see [here](https://github.com/mappls-api/mappls-ios-sdk/blob/main/docs/v1.0.0/MapplsAPICore.md).

 ### Request Parameters